SoumyaAbraham/School_District_Analysis/README.md

 # School_District_Analysis
 ### Overview:
 Using Python pandas library and Jupyter Notebook to analyze the performances in various schools in the district.
-We are looking for possible corelations in the school budgets and school size with performance. &nbsp;
+We are looking for possible corelations in the school budgets, school size and school type with performance. &nbsp;
 There are two sets of deliverables we are looking for: &nbsp;

   1. Replacing the ninth-grade Reading and Math scores.